andystanton/cool-makefile-for-cmake/README.md

 ### Variables that apply only to the init target

 - `project_name`: if supplied then the init target will not prompt for a project name.
 - `project_lang`: if supplied then the init target will not prompt for a project language.
 Valid languages are 'c' and 'cpp'.
+Default value is 'c'.
+- `cmake_min_version`: if supplied then the init target will not prompt for a CMake minimum version.
+Default value is 3.5.

 ## Dependencies